 It is important to understand the historical context of the book of James in order to grasp its message.
 It is different from the Pauline epistles.
 When the gospel was preached to the Gentiles, tension arose between Jewish legalists and Apostle Paul.
 The Jewish circumcision group advocated that unless one was circumcised and lived according to the law of Moses they could not be saved (Ac 15:1).
 Paul strongly opposed them and taught that they could be saved by faith alone.
 Many of Paul's epistles, especially Galatians and Romans, dealt with this issue.
-Martin Luther faced the same issue in his time.
+Martin Luther faced the same conflict in his time.
 So, like Paul, he strongly emphasized justification by faith alone, not by works.
 With this view, he once said that the book of James was like "straw."
-It seems that Luther did not carefully consider the context of the book of James.
-But later he came to understand its importance.2 We should keep in mind that the book of James was written primarily to Jewish believers who were scattered in Gentile territory after persecution.
+But he soon came to understand its importance.
+We should keep in mind that the book of James was written primarily to Jewish believers who were scattered in Gentile territory after persecution.
 They had practical issues, not doctrinal ones.
+James emphasizes putting faith into practice through "deeds."
+He understood "deeds" not as the way of salvation, but the fruit of salvation.
 Rightly understood, the book of James is complementary to Paul's teaching, not contradictory.